Woodstock nurse accused of killing seniors faces six new charges

-Elizabeth Wettlaufer, the former nurse already charged with the alleged murder of eight care-home residents in southwestern Ontario, has been charged with attempting to murder four other people, and committing aggravated assault on two more people.
+Elizabeth Wettlaufer, the former nurse already charged with the alleged murder of eight care-home residents in Southwestern Ontario, has been charged with attempting to murder four other people, and committing aggravated assault on two more.

-Investigators announced the additional charges just before the 49-year-old former nurse was to appear Friday morning at the Ontario Court of Justice in Woodstock, Ont.
+Investigators announced the additional charges just before the 49-year-old was to appear Friday morning at the Ontario Court of Justice in Woodstock, Ont.

-Four of the newly identified victims lived at the Caressant Care home in Woodstock, where seven patients are alleged to have been drugged to death by Ms. Wettlaufer while she worked there between June 2007 and March 2014.
+Four of the newly identified victims lived at the Caressant Care nursing home in Woodstock, where seven patients are alleged to have been drugged to death by Ms. Wettlaufer while she worked there between June, 2007, and March, 2014.

 The attempted murders are alleged to have taken place from 2007 to August of last year, just weeks before a tip led police to investigate Ms. Wettlaufer.